protee/wor_Recursive/README.md

 ---

-## Part of the ogTools Suite
+## ogTools Suite – Dependencies

 wor_Recursive is the hierarchical data pillar of the comprehensive **ogTools suite** – an integrated development ecosystem for 4D.
-Other key components include:
+Dependencies:

 | Icon | Component | Description |
 |------|-----------|-------------|